-The surprise additions to the budget would save basic science supporter agencies from big cuts.
+The surprise additions to the budget would save basic science agencies from big cuts.
 Several, including NIH and NSF, are essentially flat.
 However, some agencies still face cuts of well over 30% for work on energy and environmental issues.

 “We’re discouraged to see yet another White House proposal that indicates either the administration’s continued lack of understanding about the crucial benefits scientific research provides to Americans or, worse, their persistent disregard of the value of science to society,” says Christine McEntee, CEO of the American Geophysical Union, echoing the statements of many science supporters.

 The administration had originally proposed cuts averaging over 20% for science.
 But days before the budget was to be released, Congress passed bipartisan legislation that sets higher spending limits for fiscal 2019 as well as for fiscal 2018, which Congress has not yet fully funded.
 The Trump administration responded by tacking an addendum onto its 2019 proposal that would provide more money to some agencies.

 The proposal might not mean much in the long run.
 Congress tends to ignore the president’s budget and propose its own funding levels.
 Even in bad budget times, science has traditionally had strong support from Congress.

 However, the budget proposal is important because it shows the president’s priorities—and regulation of or support for energy and the environment are clearly not among them.

 Take EPA, for example.
 Overall, Trump wants to slash EPA’s budget, which is about $8 billion this year, to $6 billion in 2019.
 EPA spending was last at $6 billion in 1991.